milvus-io/milvus-docs/site/en/adminGuide/deploy_s3.md

 For Milvus clusters on K8s, you can configure S3 in the same command that starts Milvus.
 Alternatively, you can configure S3 using the **values.yml** file on the **/charts/milvus** path in the [milvus-helm](https://github.com/milvus-io/milvus-helm) repository before you start Milvus.

- The following table lists the keys for configuring S3 in the YAML file.
+ The following table lists the keys for configuring S3 in **values.yml**.
 | Key             | Description                          | Value                                 |
 | --------------------- | ------------------------------------ | ------------------------------------ |
 | externalS3.enabled    | Enables or disables S3.     | true/false |